wingify/readme-central/reference/API/accounts/get-current-account-information.md

 <HTMLBlock>{`
 <div></div>
 <style></style>
 `}</HTMLBlock>

-To retrieve information of a specific account, enter the associated campaign ID.
+To retrieve information of a specific workspace, enter the associated campaign ID.